 Dr. Nathalie Piquemal’s research and teaching examine education from a human rights perspective.
 Her specialty is intercultural and international education, with special attention to issues of cultural discontinuities as experiences by minority students.
 In applying this practically, Dr. Piquemal works with both teachers and immigrants on the cultural and linguistic barriers that minority students face in educational contexts.
 This work draws upon human rights issues in the realm of education, as is demonstrated by Dr. Piquemal’s current work, which explores the experiences of immigrants with a focus on issues of marginalization, race and privilege.
 In this line of investigation, Dr. Piquemal uses phenomenological inquiry to better address issues of marginalized voices, particularly in her more recent work with refugees and war-affected families.
 Dr. Piquemal’s areas of interest also include research ethics; immigration, language and culture; cultural and linguistic discontinuities; and aboriginal education.
 In other recent work, her research focuses on the adjustment of internationally adopted children, specifically transracial and transcultural issues in family and school life.
 Dr. Piquemal is originally from France where she completed her Master’s degree in Education and Anthropology.
 She received her PhD from the University of Alberta in 1999 in both Departments of Education and Anthropology.
 Her research focused on ethical protocols for research practices that are inclusive of Aboriginal perspectives.

 Dr. Clea Schmidt is an Associate Professor of Second Language Education.
 She teaches courses in language teaching foundations and methodology, leadership and teacher development in second language education, qualitative research methods, and adult and post-secondary education.
 Dr. Schmidt conducts qualitative research exploring barriers to the integration of internationally educated teachers and issues pertaining to critical applied linguistics.
-She has co-edited a volume on “Diversifying the Teaching Force in Transnational Contexts: Critical Perspectives” to be published by Sense in Fall 2016.
+She has co-edited a volume on “Diversifying the Teaching Force in Transnational Contexts: Critical Perspectives” published by Sense.

 Dr. Serebrin is an associate professor in language and literacy at the University of Manitoba’s Faculty of Education.